VAT Treatment of Membership Subscriptions for EU Members Post 1 July

-On July 1st the rules concerned with the treatment of goods and services supplied from the UK to private consumers in the EU are changing.
-From this date the old low value consignment relief rules that meant you could send goods worth upon to €22 without your customer paying duty or VAT are being replaced by new rules.
-These will require local VAT to be accounted for on low value sales by the supplier in the member state of the customer.
+On July 1st, the rules concerned with the treatment of goods and services supplied from the UK to private consumers in the EU are changing.
+From this date, the old low value consignment relief rules that meant you could send goods worth up to €22 without your customer paying duty or VAT are being replaced by new rules.
+These will require local VAT to be accounted for on low-value sales by the supplier in the member state of the customer.

 Membership organisations generally provide their members with some form of newsletter or magazine.
-Often this takes a physical from, although it is increasingly provided digitally and a membership benefit may well include digital access to an archive of previous editions.
+Often this takes a physical form, although it is increasingly provided digitally, and a membership benefit may well include digital access to an archive of previous editions.

-It follows that membership organisations provide their members with goods and services, that if provided separately in the EU will be subject to local VAT.
-If provided as part of a single supply of services then they won’t be.
-But will EU member states necessarily agree that the UK view that a membership organisation makes a single supply in the UK is the correct interpretation.
+It follows that membership organisations provide their members with goods and services, that if provided separately in the EU, will be subject to local VAT.
+However, if provided as part of a single supply of services, then they won’t be.
+But will EU member states necessarily agree that the UK view that a membership organisation makes a single supply in the UK is the correct interpretation?

-This is not an issue that will only apply to UK organisations as although there is an cross EU threshold of €10,000, many EU organisations with cross EU border membership will exceed this.
+This is not an issue that will only apply to UK organisations as although there is a cross EU threshold of €10,000, many EU organisations with cross EU border membership will exceed this.